Experience wild mustangs, preserved natural resources, hot mineral springs and plenty of charming restaurants in Big Horn, Wyoming

-South from Lovell, take a journey to an area with more than 10,000 years of continuous occupation, Medicine Lodge State Archaeological Site.
+South from Lovell, take a journey to Medicine Lodge State Archaeological Site, an area with more than 10,000 years of continuous occupation.
 Enjoy a walk along the trail to see pictographs and petroglyphs directly associated with human habitation sites for thousands of years, including an 1881 homestead that was originally a working cattle ranch.
 It’s about 40-minutes to Ten Sleep.

 The Washakie Museum and Cultural Center in Worland brings the past to life using fascinating permanent exhibits and a rotating gallery to portray the historical people of the Big Horn Basin and their environment.
-The museum offers one of the finest interpretive centers for local human history, from ancient mammoth hunters through early settlers, as well as the geology, archaeology, and paleontology of the area.
+The museum offers one of the finest interpretive centers for local human history with plenty of things to do, from ancient mammoth hunters through early settlers, as well as the geology, archaeology and paleontology of the area.

 It’s about 45 minutes to Thermopolis and the Hot Springs State Park.
 End your day along the Big Horn River where the water from the mineral hot springs flow at 135 degrees Fahrenheit into the river.
 The healing waters of the area’s mineral springs attracted dinosaurs, prehistoric migratory people, Native American tribes, Western settlers, and now travelers visiting and crossing Wyoming.
 Native Americans believed the water contained therapeutic power.

-Check into a Thermopolis flag, or local hotel, before enjoying dinner at One Eyed Buffalo Brewing Company.
-It’s fun and a great spot to enjoy a good dinner, a locally brewed beer, and some Western hospitality.
+Check into a Thermopolis flag or local hotel, before enjoying dinner at One Eyed Buffalo Brewing Company.
+It’s fun and a great spot to enjoy a delicious dinner, locally brewed beer and some good ole Western hospitality.